SharonaBadloe/data_clustering_chatbot/README.md

 # Clustering data based on sentence vectors

 # Task:
-Clustering costomer support data based on similar sentences for the creation of a chatbot.
+Clustering customer support data based on similar sentences for the creation of a chatbot.

 # Method
 - Data preprocessing: SpaCy + DataPurifier + Stanza